-- Associate Editor, Case Studies, IEEE Transactions on Professional Communication
+- Associate Editor, Research Articles, IEEE Transactions on Professional Communication

 - Board of Reviewers, Journal of Business and Technical Communication

-- Member, Center for Information-Development Management Research Committee
+- Advisor, Advisory Council of the Center for Information-Development Management (CIDM)

 - Member, Program Committee, Council for Programs in Technical and Scientific Communication